Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/README.md

 ![6](https://github.com/Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/assets/112272836/71b6cc3d-1065-40e4-92a1-90c746edfd44)

-How many chains the receptor has, if many, are they similar or different and how you will deal with them :
+How many chains the receptor has, if many, are they similar or different and how to deal with them :

 3 Unique.